branchen-infos-zh/zefix/README.md

 registry, and convert them into JSON.
 This was developed as part of the Open Data hacknights in late 2013, see http://make.opendata.ch/wiki/project:biz.

+Dependencies
+---
+- java
+- leiningen, for installation instructions see https://github.com/technomancy/leiningen#installation
+- bash

+Building the apps
+---
+1. Make sure the leiningen is installed (see dependencies):

 Scripts
 ---
 - zefidx.sh   Retrieves company ids from the zefix webservice.